Monty Python's Life of Brian: Belief and dogmatism

 The intended subject of the satire was not Jesus and his teachings but religious dogmatism, according to film theorists and statements from Monty Python.
 This is made clear in the beginning of the film during the Sermon on the Mount.
 Not only do the poor acoustics make it more difficult to hear what Jesus says, but the audience fails to interpret what was said correctly and sensibly.
 When Jesus said, "blessed are the peacemakers", the audience understands the phonetically similar word "Cheesemakers" and in turn interpret it as a metaphor and beatification of those who produce dairy products.

 Life of Brian satirises, in the words of David Hume, the "strong propensity of mankind to [believe in] the extraordinary and the marvellous".
 When Brian cuts his sermon short and turns away from the crowd, they mistake his behaviour as not wanting to share the secret to eternal life and follow him everywhere.
 In their need to submit to an authority, the crowd declares him first a prophet and eventually a messiah.
+Even when Brian explicitly denies he is the Messiah, they still follow him, rationalizing that only the true Messiah would have the humility to deny his own divine status.
 The faithful gather beneath Brian's window en masse to receive God's blessing.
 This is when Brian utters the main message of the film "you don't need to follow anybody!
 You've got to think for yourselves!"
 Monty Python saw this central message of the satire confirmed with the protests of practising Christians after the film was released.